CSCfi/csc-user-guide/docs/support/tutorials/helmi_quick.md

 Helmi currently supports submitting jobs using Qiskit, Cirq or OpenQASM.
 Qiskit and Cirq scripts can only be submitted as ordinary python files.
 Jupyter-notebook is **not** currently supported on LUMI.

+Before running jobs users will need to add to their `~/.bashrc` file `export MODULEPATH=$MODULEPATH:/project_462000055/` to ensure that the correct environments are setup.

 	#!/bin/bash -l

 	#SBATCH --job-name=helmijob   # Job name